ciskavriezenga/CSD_25-26/csd2a/session4/session.md

      ```
   - **Example 4b** - in the final assignments we often see the two functions `to_time_dur` and `to_timestamp_seq` combined in one function.
 Why could hat be considered as _bad practice_?

-- dictionary
+### Dictionary
   - csd2a/slides/Sessie_4-Events.pdf _@D: for now, skip the other data structures slides_

-  -**Example 4c** Demonstrates the usage of a dictionary for an event.
+  - **Example 4c** Demonstrates the usage of a dictionary for an event.
 By using dictionaries, you can combine the timestamp, reference to a sample, duration and other values in one data structure (a data structure refers to a type of container, like a list, a set, a queue, a dictionary).
 Using a dictionary for an event instead of a list allows you to retrieve the values by using keys.
 This improves readability, see the example below.

   ```python
   # an event stored in a list